meikidd/user-selector/readme.md

 # user selector
-this is a webcomponent for selecting users
+this is a webcomponent for selecting users. [demo](http://meikidd.github.io/user-selector/demo.html)

 ## Install
 ```